 When the ASP saver’s required savings are met, the purchase price of the apartment may be paid using ASP savings and the ASP loan in accordance with the payment schedule specified in the bill of sale.
 The sale price and the unencumbered price of the new property is usually divided into several instalments:

+- Instalments paid during construction.
 The instalments of the sale price due during construction are paid by first using the remaining savings in the ASP account and then an ASP loan or additional loan.

-Transferring the ASP loan
+Transferring an ASP loan

-- The new apartment costs 150,000 euros.
+- The new home costs 150,000 euros.

 - The sum of the valid ASP interest subsidy loan is 85,000 euros, 21,250 euros (25 per cent) of which are guarantees.

-- A total of 85 per cent (127,500 euros) of the new apartment may be covered by the state-guaranteed loan.
+- A total of 85 per cent (127,500 euros) of the new home may be covered by the state-guaranteed loan.
 Up to 20 per cent of this sum, i.e. 25,500 euros, may be guarantees.

-- The existing ASP interest subsidy loan is transferred as is, which means that the sum of the new government-guaranteed loan may be up to 42,500 euros (127,500–85,000 euros) and 4,250 euros (25,500–21,250 euros) of this may be guarantees.
+- The existing ASP interest subsidy loan is transferred as is, which means that the sum of the new state-guaranteed loan may be up to 42,500 euros (127,500–85,000 euros) and 4,250 euros (25,500–21,250 euros) of this may be guarantees.